 Today I’m so excited to introduce you guys to Sara Barney.
 She’s an austin-native who spent time in LA before coming back here 8 years ago, so we have similar stories in that respect.
 She is also an incredible interior designer and I’m so excited for her to share her expertise with us!
 So without further ado, I’ll let her take it away!
 I hope you enjoy her as much as I do!

 Hi everyone!
 Let me just start by saying I am so thrilled to hanging out over here at The Effortless Chic!
-We are going to have such fun together and this first go-round is no exception.
 As an interior designer (and a Gemini!), I am absolutely hooked on the drama of a good before-and-after.
 Think of it…the oohing and ahhing, the visual adrenaline, the excitement of making something old new again…it really gets my little ol’ design heart going.
 This STUNNING kitchen remodel comes to us from the home of interior designer, Jen Cavorsi, located right outside of Boston, Massachusetts in the town of Milton.
 I mean this was what she was working with when she started: